theophilus8402/mud_client/notes/magi.md

 CURING PRIORITY DEFENCE LIST          - List the defence upkeep priority.
 CURING PRIORITY DEFENCE <name> <1-25> - Move an defence's upkeep priority.
 CURING PRIORITY DEFENCE <name> RESET  - Reset a defence's upkeep priority.

+curing priority defence heldbreath 25 curing priority defence heldbreath reset

+(Party): Emiya says, "Target order is: Tesha, Achilles, Avianca, Halos, Jayden, Kaios, Lyndee, Rafaq, Solaine, Sothantos, Ygia, Zachariel, Zandyr."

+get some concussion bombs?
+But it might be more helpful to use it with alertness

+You feel a sudden jerk, and the air immediately surrounding you comes alight with pale, etheric fire as a strange hissing noise fills the air.
+# alchemist displace... need to move to get out

+men solaine achilles kaios zandyr brythan

 see if impatience is up on the priority list (need it for bards)